 Another shape we used recently was a simple square.
 We put the hanging hole towards the corner so it hags in a diamond shape.
 We also pushed a small twig into the birdseed before it hardened so the birds have a little perch to peck from.

-Birdseed Ornaments make great teacher gifts!
+Birdseed Ornaments make great teacher gifts and DIY Christmas Gifts too!

 Last Christmas we made a whole bunch of these and wrapped them up for neighbors, teachers, friends, and family.

-We used small plastic bags tied with red ribbon for a festive touch.
-I liked that we could see through the baggies and see those beautiful birdseed ornaments.
-However, I noticed that the one I had neglected to give away did grow mold.
+I noticed that the one bird seed ornament I had neglected to give away did grow mold after being in the plastic bag for a few weeks.
 Yuck!
 Because of this I would recommend only wrapping them directly before gifting and ask the recipient to hang them outside as soon as possible.

 What did the birds think of these?